Install NXLog Platform using Helm

 This method deploys NXLog Platform on-premises into your Kubernetes cluster and is intended for users who already have hands-on experience with Kubernetes administration, including managing namespaces, persistent storage, and ingress configurations.
 The steps below guide you through installing your instance using Helm package manager for Kubernetes.

-You will also need an NXLog Platform API key:
+Start by obtaining an NXLog Platform API key:

 -